torvalds/linux/Documentation/arch/x86/mds.rst

    data

-The existence of such a construct in the kernel cannot be excluded with 100% certainty, but the complexity involved makes it extremly unlikely.
+The existence of such a construct in the kernel cannot be excluded with 100% certainty, but the complexity involved makes it extremely unlikely.

 There is one exception, which is untrusted BPF.
 The functionality of untrusted BPF is limited, but it needs to be thoroughly investigated